Survey Data: Definition

 Online surveys are the most cost-effective and can reach the maximum number of people in comparison to the other mediums.
 The performance of these surveys is much more widespread than the other data collection methods.
 In situations where there are more than one questions to be asked to the target sample, certain researchers prefer conducting online surveys over the traditional face-to-face or telephone surveys.

-Online surveys are effective where multiple questions are interconnected and the list of questions is lengthy.
+Online surveys are effective and therefore require computational logic and branching technologies for exponentially more accurate survey data collection, vs any other traditional means of surveying.
 They are straightforward in their implementation and take almost minimum time of the respondents.
 The investment required for survey data collection using online surveys is also negligible in comparison to the other methods.
 The results are collected in real-time for researchers to analyze and decide corrective measures.

 Survey Data Analysis

 After the survey data has been collected, this data has to be analyzed to ensure it aids towards end research objective.
 There are different ways of conducting this research and some steps to follow.
 They are as below:

 There are four main steps of survey data analysis: